- Lusitania: life, loss, legacy - a major gallery about the tragic story of Liverpool's favourite liner

 - Download the first floor plan (pdf).

-Please note that the Art and the Sea and the Builders of Great Ships galleries on the second floor are currently undergoing work to create an exciting new gallery.
+Please note that the Art and the Sea and the Builders of Great Ships galleries on the second floor have closed and will be replaced with the new Life on board gallery in Spring 2020.

 The International Slavery Museum is on the third floor.